How much does video production cost?

 Some companies will provide options, which give you a different result at different price points.
-This can be really helpful as it then passes you, the client, back some control so that you can fit the spend back into your budget.
+This can be really helpful as it then passes you, the client, back some control so that you can fit the video production cost into your budget.

-One tip before approaching a video production company for a quote on your new project is to have as much of a brief in place as possible so that your producer can work out how many days, what size crew, and how complex your edit may be.
+One tip before approaching a production company regarding the video production costs for your new project is to have as much of a brief in place as possible, so that your producer can work out how many days, what size crew, and how complex your edit may be.

 Our next tip is to have an idea of what your overall spend should be.
 You may have a pot aside to start your side hustle, or your project may be funded from a yearly marketing budget.
 It can be really helpful to share this amount, as it’ll get you to your end point faster and your producer will be able to budget towards that cost as a target.
 If you’re starting from scratch and have no idea over your spending power, you’re then best to ask for options at different price points, perhaps giving a max amount that you know you can’t exceed.

 Our top tip for getting the most accurate video production cost estimate is to provide a sample video, or a reference video that’s similar in style and design to what you’d like created.
 The producer will then have a much better idea of what looks good to you, being able to remove those grey areas that exist when you’re trying to describe something in text or in speech.

 So how does the process work?